backdrop-contrib/pseudo_field/README.txt

 Usage
 -------------

-1. "#pseudo_field" - if this attribute is set to TRUE, extra field render array will be rendered with the "field" theme.
+1. "#pseudo_field" - if this property is set to TRUE, extra field render array will be rendered with the "field" theme.
 2. "#title" - field label for the extra field.
 Defaults to the label of the extra field defined in hook_field_extra_fields().
 3. "#label_display" - defines the position of the extra field label.
 Available options are: "above", "inline" and "hidden".
-Defaults to "above" if "#title" attribute is set, "hidden" if value of "#title" attribute is empty.
+Defaults to "above" or "hidden" if value of "#title" property is empty.
 (Unfortunately, field label position cannot be set for extra fields in entity's view mode settings, so this option enables you to set the label position as needed.)
 4. "#field_name" - defines a field name which is used in "field-name-FIELDNAME" class of the field HTML element.
 Defaults to the extra field key defined in hook_field_extra_fields().